For Pet Owners Suffering Financial Hardship

 To be eligible for the Pet Food Bank, we also require that recipients adhere to the following guidelines:

-- You cannot adopt another animal from Berkshire Humane Society until approved by our staff;
+- You cannot adopt from Berkshire Humane Society until approved by our staff;

 - If you bring additional pets into your homes while taking part in the program, we will terminate your privileges to the Food Bank;